Check out the work

-Basil can be beautiful, and the professional photography taken of Eden Farms’ products played a huge role in the redesign of this site.
-(See the Before & After here.)
-The new site also includes an online ordering process, and the entire site is integrated with WordPress so the client has the ability to update all the content on the website.
+You won’t find any stock photos on this site!
+The professional photography taken at this greenhouse in Westfield, Indiana played a huge role in the redesign of this site.
+The new site also is responsive, and the entire site is integrated with WordPress, so the client has the ability to update all the content on the website.

 Story House Media

 When Northernlight Filmworks (a cinematography company primarily covering weddings) decided that they needed a separate company to feature their commercial work, they wanted it to reflect their unique style and convey a vintage look and feel.
 Integrated with WordPress, the client can update their content and gallery with ease as their portfolio of work grows.

 The MICCS Foundation needed a site that was easy for them to update, utilized online forms and was responsive.
 To meet these needs, the site was integrated using WordPress, and Gravity Forms were installed so that not only are online forms emailed to a recipient, but the data is also all stored in the WordPress control panel.
 The site was also designed and developed to be responsive, so that it was easy to view on any type of device — desktop, laptop, tablet or phone.

 Jennifer Driscoll Photography